Daniel Sorensen: 2020

 In Week 6 against the Buffalo Bills, Sorensen intercepted a pass thrown by Josh Allen late in the fourth quarter to help secure a 26–17 Chiefs' win.
 In Week 7 against the Denver Broncos, Sorensen intercepted a pass thrown by Drew Lock and returned it for a 50 yard touchdown during the 43–16 win.
 In Week 11 against the Las Vegas Raiders on Sunday Night Football, Sorensen intercepted a pass thrown by Derek Carr late in the fourth quarter to secure a 35–31 win for the Chiefs.
 Overall, Sorensen finished the 2020 season with 91 total tackles, five passes defensed, two forced fumbles, and three interceptions.

 2021

 Sorensen re-signed with the Chiefs on March 29, 2021.
 He entered the season as the third safety behind Tyrann Mathieu and Juan Thornhill.
-He played in 17 games with 12 starts, recording 51 tackles, one sack, eight passes defensed, and two interceptions.
+He played in 17 games with 7 starts, recording 51 tackles, one sack, eight passes defensed, and two interceptions.

 New Orleans Saints

 Sorensen signed with the New Orleans Saints on March 25, 2022.
+He played in all 17 games with two starts, recording 25 tackles, three passes defensed, and two interceptions.

+On September 27, 2023, Sorensen signed with the Saints practice squad.
+He was released on December 5, 2023 after two games being active with the team.

+NFL career statistics

 Personal life

 Sorensen was raised by his parents, Kory and Roxann Sorensen, in Grand Terrace, California.
 He served a 2-year mission for the Church of Jesus Christ of Latter-day Saints in San Jose, Costa Rica.
 He has a sister named Emily and four brothers named Trevan, Bryan, Cody, and Brad.
-His older brother, Brad Sorensen, played college football at Southern Utah and was selected in the seventh round of the 2013 NFL Draft.
+His older brother, Brad Sorensen, played college football at Southern Utah.